thomas-mindruptive/pure-svelte/src/lib/domain/README-Domain-Types-Schemas.md

 ## Technical Implementation

+### Metadata Storage Strategy

+Our implementation uses a custom metadata storage approach:

+1. **`__brandMeta` Property**: Runtime metadata is stored directly on schema objects as `__brandMeta`
+2. **Export/Import Safe**: This property survives module export/import cycles
+3. **Zod Compatibility**: We still call Zod's `.meta()` for potential future compatibility, but don't rely on it

+### Why Not Use Zod's `.meta()`?

+Zod's `.meta()` method (as of v4) is designed for JSON Schema generation and registry purposes.
+It:
+- Adds schemas to `z.globalRegistry` when an `id` is provided
+- Is primarily for schema documentation and JSON Schema export
+- Does not persist metadata on the schema object itself for runtime access
+- Does not survive module export/import cycles

+Our `__brandMeta` approach ensures reliable runtime access to metadata across the entire application.

 ### Schema Registry Replacement

 The branded schemas completely replace the need for a separate table registry.
 All necessary information is embedded directly in the schemas: